Things About World War II That Don't Make Sense

 Take the vital detail that many of the reports solely blaming Hitler came from Nazi generals and other officers, all of whom could have used a convenient scapegoat in the aftermath of the war.
 And though Hitler was making high-level decisions during the war, he wasn't necessarily getting into the nitty-gritty of logistics or troop supplies, much less things Germany itself was short on, like food, oil, and steel.
 This resulted in a growing anxiety over resources that may have even pushed Nazi forces to attempt a takeover of Soviet territory, which proved to be a resource-consuming disaster.

-That attempt, known as Operation Barbarossa and eventually one of the war's most important battles, along with Germany's broader failures, simply can't all be the fault of a single man who (though obviously powerful and awful) was working within a system of many other powerful players.
+That attempt, known as Operation Barbarossa, along with Germany's broader failures, simply can't all be the fault of a single man who (though obviously powerful and awful) was working within a system of many other powerful players.

-Part of this lapse hinges on the fact that some fleeing war criminals found sympathetic governments in South America.
-Argentina in particular was the end point for many a ratline, as wartime escape routes for Nazis were known.
-There, they might settle into new identities in German communities, as Holocaust architect Adolf Eichmann did while working as Ricardo Klement (Eichmann was finally captured by Israel in 1960 after an intense manhunt).
-After all, Argentine president Juan Perón was a bit of a fan of Hitler and Mussolini's work and was reportedly interested in recruiting valuable scientists and other skilled Germans.
+Emerging evidence of the Holocaust motivated the hunt for missing war criminals.
+Though some of the most notorious Nazis were captured or met a poor end in the final days of the war, some fled Europe along secret routes that came to be known as ratlines.
+Like many fleeing war criminals who found sympathetic governments in South America, the SS officer who organized much of the Holocaust, Adolf Eichmann, fled to Argentina and was captured there in 1960 after an intense manhunt.
+Argentine president Juan Perón was a bit of a fan of Adolf Hitler and Benito Mussolini's work and was reportedly interested in recruiting valuable scientists and other skilled Germans.
 Some received Argentine visas, while others received help from Vatican officials and the mysterious Odessa organization.

-Why were German POWs treated better than some Americans?
+Why were German prisoners of war treated better than some Americans?

-From 1943 to 1945, an estimated 425,000 German POWs were sent to detention centers across the U.S. Many arrived in rural Texas, where extra land made it easier to establish camps.
+From 1943 to 1945, an estimated 425,000 German prisoners of war (POW) were sent to detention centers across the U.S. Many arrived in rural Texas, where extra land made it easier to establish camps.
 Texas was also selected because the 1929 Geneva Convention maintained that POWs should be sent somewhere with a climate similar to where they were captured.
 For a German soldier apprehended in North Africa, Texas was deemed a close-enough climatological match.

 The Geneva Convention also required that POWs and their guards live in similar quarters, meaning that conditions were decent for German prisoners — to the point where locals derisively called a few Texas camps the "Fritz Ritz."
 Captured soldiers likewise weren't required to work, though some did so anyway to alleviate the boredom and earn a bit of money.
 Conditions were so good that very few tried to escape, and those who did hardly appeared to fear much retaliation.
 After the war, some attempted to stay in the U.S. and even occasionally succeeded in becoming American citizens.